Prescription drugs are expensive, which is why Baker Hughes provides Prescription Drug coverage automatically with your medical coverage.

-Because prescription drugs today account for the largest share of your Medical plan premium, it’s smart to ask your doctor to prescribe generic equivalents whenever possible.
+They also account for the largest share of your Medical plan premium, so it’s smart to ask your doctor to prescribe generic equivalents whenever possible.
 Generics work the same as (or similar to) the more expensive brand-name drugs, but cost Baker Hughes—and you—much less.
 If a generic isn’t available, ask your doctor to prescribe a brand name drug that’s listed on the CVS/caremark formulary.

 You will receive a CVS/caremark Prescription Drug ID card the first time you enroll in a Baker Hughes Medical plan.
 To view your prescription drug coverage, click here.
 To look up prescription drug costs and find a pharmacy, click here.